JAX Overview

 gradient = grad_fn(jnp.array([1.0, 2.0, 3.0])) # Returns [2.0, 4.0, 6.0]

-In ParamRF, this means you can build deep, hierarchical models, and take gradients with respect to any parameter and frequency.
-This not only improves optimization efficiency and stability (since the gradient is immediately known at each iteration), but also may allow for new design opportunities.
+In ParamRF, this means you can take gradients with respect to any parameter or frequency.
+This improves optimization efficiency and stability, since the gradient is immediately known at each iteration.

 Vectorization with vmap